Joash Papali'i

-Joash Papali'i (born, 29 June 2004) is an Australian professional rugby league player who plays as a for the Parramatta Eels in the National Rugby League and NSW Cup.
+Joash Papali'i (born 29 June 2004) is an Australian professional rugby league footballer who plays as a for the Parramatta Eels in the National Rugby League and NSW Cup.

 Background

 Papali'i attended Holy Spirit, Lakemba and was a Saint John's Eagles junior before signing a three-year deal to join Canterbury's pathway system.
 He is of Hawaiian and Samoan descent.

 Career

 Papali'i played for the Canterbury-Bankstown Bulldogs in Harold Matthews and SG Ball competitions.
 In 2022, Papali'i won SG Ball player of the year In 2023, Papali'i graduated to Jersey Flegg, being selected on the bench for the NSW U19's Origin team.
 Papali'i played for Canterbury's NSW Cup team from 2023 to 2024.

 Papali'i was released from the final year of his deal with Canterbury to sign a two-year deal with the Parramatta Eels until the end of 2026.

 In Round 12 2025, Papali'i made his NRL debut for Parramatta against the Manly-Warringah Sea Eagles, coming off the bench and scoring a try in a 30–10 win at Commbank Stadium.
 Due to Will Penisini suffering a category 1 HIA, Papali'i came in to play Wing.
 On 11 July, the Eels announced that Papali'i had re-signed with the club until the end of 2027.

 Papali'i played 13 games for Parramatta in the 2025 NRL season as the club finished 11th on the table.

+He played 13 matches for Parramatta in the 2026 NRL season as the club finished 13th on the table.